 The Cato column states that “BLS data shows that a federal employee is more than 8 times less likely to quit than a private sector employee.
 We’ve argued that this indicates that federal employees recognize that the generous combination of wages, benefits and job security is hard to match in the private sector, so they stay put.”

 The bottom line for the federal workforce is this: Federal salary levels are determined through the political process.
 You will be paid what Congress and the president agree upon later this year.
 Currently, the president has proposed an average increase of 1.4%.
-(See the 2011 estimated pay calculator to determine how much this may add to your salary next year.)
 The Cato column asks the question: “What does that figure have to do with a federal employee’s worth?”

 The reality is that the controversy is going to continue, at least in the short term.